opetitprestataire/label-studio/docs/source/guide/plugin_examples.md

 ## Bulk creation and deletion operations with keyboard shortcut

-This script adds bulk operations for creating and deleting regions (annotations) based on the state of the **Shift** key:
+This plugin adds bulk operations for creating and deleting regions (annotations) based on the state of the **Shift** key:

 1. **Shift Key Tracking**
-    - The script tracks the state of the Shift key using `keydown` and `keyup` event listeners.
+    - The plugin tracks the state of the Shift key using `keydown` and `keyup` event listeners.
 A boolean variable `isShiftKeyPressed` is set to `true` when the Shift key is pressed and `false` when it is released.
 2. **Bulk Deletion of Regions**
-    - When a region (annotation) is deleted and the Shift key is pressed, the script identifies all regions with the same text and label as the deleted region.
+    - When a region (annotation) is deleted and the Shift key is pressed, the plugin identifies all regions with the same text and label as the deleted region.
     - It then deletes all these matching regions to facilitate bulk deletion.
 3. **Bulk Creation of Regions**
-    - When a region is created and the Shift key is pressed, the script searches for all occurrences of the created region's text within the document.
+    - When a region is created and the Shift key is pressed, the plugin searches for all occurrences of the created region's text within the document.
     - It creates new regions for each occurrence of the text, ensuring that no duplicate regions are created (i.e., regions with overlapping start and end offsets are avoided).
-    - The script also prevents tagging of single characters to avoid unnecessary annotations.
+    - The plugin also prevents tagging of single characters to avoid unnecessary annotations.
 4. **Debouncing Bulk Operations**
-    - To prevent rapid consecutive bulk operations, the script uses a debouncing mechanism with a timeout of 1 second.
+    - To prevent rapid consecutive bulk operations, the plugin uses a debouncing mechanism with a timeout of 1 second.
 This ensures that bulk operations are not triggered too frequently.

 ![Screenshot of bulk actions with keyboard shortcut](/images/project/bulk_actions.gif)

-#### Script
+#### Plugin

 ```javascript
  // Track the state of the shift key